Subpar Planting & Excessive Mulching

 While commonplace in the Upstate, this transplant (A) exemplifies all that is wrong with landscaping today.
 Millions of our Upstate trees die each year due to this barbaric practice!

 While caring for other trees at this historic site, I noticed several installations with serious planting issues.
 As I approached this Ginkgo biloba ‘Autumn Gold’, I noticed the mulch piled high, and the root flares (blue-green arrow; B) buried out of sight.
 Mounding or ‘volcano mulching’, is an urban tree problem created by man.
 It does not occur in the forest.
-Not only does this cause trees stress, but it almost always results in girdling (slowly choking the tree to death) by its own circling roots, landscaping materials left in the hole, rotting bark on the trunk, and root rot moving up into the butt (blue arrows point to early butt rot; cracking}. http://greentreedoctor.com/girdling-3
+Not only does this cause trees stress, but it almost always results in girdling (slowly choking your tree to death) by its own circling roots, landscaping materials left in the hole, rotting bark on the trunk, and root rot moving up into the butt (blue arrows point to early butt rot; cracking}. http://greentreedoctor.com/girdling-3

 There should never be soil, mulch or any other material piled over the root-ball, above the root flares, at least one foot out from the trunk, for the life of the tree (http://hort.ifas.ufl.edu/woody/over-mulching.shtml).
 Beyond a foot from the trunk, only 1 to 2 inches of single (or double ground), aged woodchip mulch should be used (http: //greentreedoctor.com/mulching).